-In contrast, if you are using a look-through company (LTC, see separate article), you will not be able to utilise any losses from New Zealand investment properties for Australian tax purposes as the ATO specifically states a company cannot distribute losses from companies to its shareholders.
+In contrast, if you are using a Look-Through Company, you will not be able to utilise any losses from New Zealand investment properties for Australian tax purposes as the ATO specifically states a company cannot distribute losses from companies to its shareholders.
 Similarly, if you hold your New Zealand properties in a trust, you will not be able to use any losses to offset against your taxable income because trusts cannot distribute losses to beneficiaries.

 How are realised capital gains/losses on NZ property treated while living in Australia?

 In terms of capital gains, Australian tax residents will be taxed on all sources of capital gains, regardless of where the assets are located.
 However, you will generally be exempt from having to pay tax on any gains realised upon the disposal of the family home, unless it had been rented out for a period of time prior to disposal, or it is on more than two hectares of land.